zayo/steam-thresher/README.md

 world's Single Activity approach, but also won't require to necessarily convert everything to compose just yet.
 The fragments in this solution serves mainly as loose coupled containers that communicates with the rest of the app through `Navigator`.
-That further supports the unidirectional data flow, that is base of the compose world.
+That further supports the unidirectional data flow, which is fundamental for the compose world.

 ## Modules
 The modules architecture is based on this model: